-The larger the diameter of the tree, the more expensive it will be to remove it.
-This is because large logs increase the amount of work required.
-Costs will also increase by almost 15% if you also need to grind the stump.
+The cost of removing a tree can vary greatly depending on its size and condition.
+The larger the diameter of the tree, the more expensive it will be to remove it, as large logs increase the amount of work required.
+Costs can also increase by almost 15% if you need to grind the stump.
 Tree companies charge more to grind shorter but larger stumps than smaller, taller stumps.

-The main reason is insurance: our industry is a high-risk business and we have to pay high premiums just to trade.
-Our workers' compensation insurance is on par with coal miners or iron workers.
-We have to pay close to 25 percent of what an employee earns for this insurance alone, and most companies have a million-dollar liability policy to cover any property damage that may occur in the event of an accident.
-There are many different levels of service available when a tree is removed, but some basic parts are usually included.
+The main reason for this is insurance: the tree removal industry is a high-risk business and companies have to pay high premiums just to trade.
+Workers' compensation insurance is on par with coal miners or iron workers, and companies have to pay close to 25 percent of what an employee earns for this insurance alone.
+Most companies also have a million-dollar liability policy to cover any property damage that may occur in the event of an accident.
+When a tree is removed, there are many different levels of service available, but some basic parts are usually included.

 The tree will need to be cut down, and usually the contractor will also have to tie up pieces of the tree by climbing the tree and cutting it into more manageable sizes.
 In many cases, it can also be transported at no additional charge (or is it included in the budget).
 The good news is that the cost of removing a fallen tree is usually much lower than removing a standing tree.
 If a short tree has a thick trunk that is particularly laborious to cut, a tree removal company may charge you an extra.